katiekealy/DATA115_Personal_Dataset/README.md

 ## Visualization

 To assist with my analysis, I created a subset of data in R titled "High_Abort" for states that had performed over 500,000 abortions in the period 2009-2018.
-Then I used ggplot columns to visually represent the difference between the three states.
+Then I used ggplot columns to visually represent the difference between the three remaining states.

 <img src="https://raw.githubusercontent.com/katiekealy/DATA115_Personal_Dataset/main/Visualization_1.png">